SilkRose/Pony/src/stories/darling-and-date/05-breakfast-and-bonding.md

 *You got this!*

-Fluttershy summoned all her courage and asked, “Rainbow Dash, will you go out with me?”
+Fluttershy summoned all her courage and asked, "Rainbow Dash, will you go out with me?"

 Rainbow's face froze, taken aback from the question.

 Moments later, Fluttershy got her answer as Rainbow's mouth grew a smile the likes of which would rival Pinkie Pie.
 Rainbow's eyes sparkled in delight as they began to water.

-“Yes, yes, yes, yes, and yes,” Rainbow answered.
+"Yes, yes, yes, yes, and yes," Rainbow answered.

 Fluttershy's eyes began to water too as she grabbed Rainbow in a tight hug.

 Rainbow hugged her back as she let the floodgates loose, tears of joy flowing onto Fluttershy's back.

-Fluttershy overwhelmed with emotion, said, “I love you,” before starting to cry when she felt Rainbow's tears on her back.
+Fluttershy overwhelmed with emotion, said, "I love you," before starting to cry when she felt Rainbow's tears on her back.

-Rainbow responded, “I love you too.”
+Rainbow responded, "I love you too."
 She held Fluttershy tighter.

 Fluttershy held Rainbow tighter in response, as if not doing so would make this reality untrue.